University Support Staff Peer Review Committee Hearing Process

 The employee and the responding department may choose to ask other individuals to speak at the hearing who can make a material contribution to the employee's or department's story.
 The following guidelines govern the contribution of witnesses at hearings:

-- Each party is responsible for contacting its prospective witnesses to make them aware
+- Each party is responsible for contacting its prospective witnesses to make them aware of the following:

 - Each individual must volunteer to appear before the hearing Panel.
 The Panel does not have subpoena power.
 Employees having personal knowledge concerning the merits of a complaint or grievance should voluntarily appear when requested.
+Employees must request time away from normal duties for the hearing from their departments in advance, in accordance with normal notice procedures.

 - Those individuals who are Kansas State University employees will remain in pay status for the time required to appear before the Panel.